 Global Fund to End Modern Slavery (GFEMS): GFEMS is a global non-profit focused on mobilizing the resources, evidence and partnerships needed to end modern slavery.
-The Fund works to increase resources and collaboration, identify what works where and why, and invests in solutions that will create breakthroughs to increase scale.
+The Fund works to increases resources and collaboration, identify what works where and why, and invests in solutions that will create breakthroughs to increase scale.
 In 2021, Disney supported the expansion of SafeStep, a mobile application that empowers migrant workers vulnerable to exploitation and forced labor.
-Through funding, GFEMS in partnership with ELEVATE, Winrock and Diginex Solutions, are scaling SafeStep to Malaysia where mobile features that include educational videos, blockchain-enabled document storage, a wage calculator and a digital grievance mechanism can benefit migrant workers.
+Through funding, GFEMS in partnership with ELEVATE, Winrock and Diginex Solutions, is able to scale SafeStep to Malaysia where mobile features that include educational materials, blockchain-enabled document storage, wage calculator and a digital grievance mechanism can benefit migrant workers.

 GoodWeave: GoodWeave International has worked for more than 20 years to stop child and forced labor in the South Asian carpet industry through programs in the marketplace and in producer communities.
 Participating brands and retailers require full supply chain transparency and compliance from their suppliers, including all sub-contracting, in order to earn the right to use the GoodWeave certification label, assuring no child, forced, or bonded labor.
 GoodWeave's model promotes remediation pathways through a community-based intervention model that identifies and remedies child labor when it's discovered.
 The certification work is combined with child rescue and remediation, grassroots children's education initiatives, and programs ensuring decent work for adults.
 In 2016, through Disney's support, GoodWeave scaled its certification standard to additional sectors, including the home textile industry in India and through peer organizations in the agricultural supply chain.
-In 2019, Disney provided GoodWeave a new grant to promote the elimination of child labor across all sectors through a capacity-building toolkit that enhanced transferability of GoodWeave's certification model to other industries.
+In 2019, Disney provided GoodWeave a new grant to promote the elimination of child labor across all sectors through a capacitybuilding toolkit that enhanced transferability of GoodWeave's certification model to other industries.
+In 2024, Disney supported GoodWeave's work in creating a forced labor and child labor heatmap to identify where stakeholders should focus due diligence efforts in the supply chain with a focus beyond Tier 1.

 Humanity United: Humanity United is a foundation dedicated to bringing new approaches to global problems that have long been considered intractable.
 It's Working Capital Fund is an early stage venture fund that invests in scalable solutions to protect and empower vulnerable workers in global supply chains.
 The Fund partners with innovative entrepreneurs to accelerate the development and deployment of new tools, resulting in new supply chain solutions to meet the growing corporate demand to deliver sustained impact and improve conditions for workers.
-Disney has contributed to the Working Capital Fund to support this catalytic effort to create new approaches for protecting vulnerable workers and sourcing responsibly.
+In 2022, Disney has contributed to the Working Capital Fund to support this catalytic effort to create new approaches for protecting vulnerable workers and sourcing responsibly.
+In 2023, Disney's funding enabled WCF to invest in data gathering from workers directly, at scale, to cover varied types of Code of Conduct performance via new technologies such as artificial intelligence, computer vision, and remote sensing.
+This presented opportunities for automating information gathering about workplace conditions and put mobile technology in the hands of workers to enhance their ability to communicate and access opportunity.
+Disney's support also allowed WCF to invest in blockchain technologies that trace product origin, ensure chain of custody, and automate claim validation.